Video Game: My Little Pony aka: Mylittle Pony Friendship Is Magic

 Hitbox Dissonance: The hitboxes for Parasprites are much bigger than the swarm itself.
 Which can be an issue when you're trying to move or clear objects around them, especially when they are the color of a crystal you are trying to stockpile so you can activate one of the Elemental Stones.

 Level Grinding: Some of the ponies are very easy to rank up, whilst some of them will take forever (Different EXP gain on top of cool down times).
-Ponies like Shining Armor will take a good few weeks unless you tweak with the clock setting.
+Ponies like Shining Armor will take a good few weeks unless you tweak with the clock setting or use score modifiers.

 Loads and Loads of Characters: Not only does the game have all the primary and secondary characters from the show, but practically every background pony you can think of is available as well.